Glenn032787/steif-lab-website/contact/index.md

 **Other positions:** For additional positions, please look out for job positings on Michael Smith Genome Sciences Centre [careers board](https://www.bcgsc.ca/careers)

-## Location
-We are part of the BC Cancer in Vancouver Canada.
-The lab is located on the 8th floor of the [BC Cancer Research Center building](https://www.google.com/maps/place/BC+Cancer+Research+Centre/@49.2625745,-123.1193424,15z/data=!4m2!3m1!1s0x0:0x8120a7e52adbc3f2?sa=X&ved=1t:2428&hl=en&ictx=111).
-Card access is required for entry to lab spaces.

 {% endcapture %}